Scroll down for frequently asked questions.

 No. Once you’ve delivered the animal to us, our permits prohibit us from allowing any public contact with it.

 Young animals and immature birds are often released in areas where we know they will find the proper food and shelter.
-Some animals get a “soft release”, where we provide supplemental food and/or shelter until the animal can completely take care of itself.
+Some animals get a “soft release”, where we provide supplemental food and/or shelter until they are independent.

 Can I call to see how the animal is doing?

 Absolutely!
-Since we receive hundreds of animals a year, it’s difficult for us to call and give updates on each.
-But well be happy to answer your call if you have questions.
+Since we receive hundreds of animals each year, it’s difficult for us to call and give updates on each.
+But we'll be happy to answer your call if you have questions.